mids-w203/reading/matrix_solution_for_ols.md

 - Matrices are compact representations of collections of data, nothing more, and nothing less.
 - Matrices largely follow the general algebra rules that you're already familiar with, but with a few extra pieces of structure (due to their higher-dimensional representation).
-- There are considerable benefits to facility working with matrices now (and tensors later).
+- There are **considerable** benefits to facility working with matrices: not only the compact notational system, but also the reasoning the vector geometry that becomes apparent.
 - But: *if you don't have some prior exposure, this isn't the place to seek it out.* Stay with the statistics for now, we will always try to explain at a level useful to each student.